 - Gas Purity: While high-purity nitrogen is preferable, the critical factor is ensuring the gas is dry to promote efficient evaporation.

-- Sample Volume Management: Adjusting flow intensity as sample volume decreases prevents over-drying or sample dispersion.
+- Sample Volume Management: Adjusting flow intensity and distance of the needle from the sample as the sample volume decreases prevents over-drying or sample dispersion.

 - Multi-sample Processing: Batch evaporators enable simultaneous processing of multiple samples, improving throughput and consistency.